-Small businesses must endeavor to stay ahead of the data privacy curve by maintaining awareness of current regulations and anticipating those that are on the way.
+Small businesses must endeavor to stay ahead of the data privacy curve by staying aware of current internet laws and regulations and anticipating those that are on the way.

-In this article, we’ll review GDPR, explain CCPA, and catch you up on other relevant regulations.
-We’ll also provide a list of recommendations to help your business stay in compliance and keep privacy policies up-to-date.
+In this article, we’ll catch you up on GDPR and CCPA amendments, upcoming state legislation, and other relevant regulations.
+We’ll also give you a list of recommendations to help your business stay in compliance and keep privacy policies up-to-date.

 Though it specifically protects users located in EU and EEA countries, GDPR’s ultimate scope extends around the globe.
 The regulation affects individuals, companies, and organizations anywhere in the world that process the data of users in the EU and EEA.